โฐ Minimum Connection Times

 ๐ข Terminal Information

 Fahud Airport operates a basic company airstrip serving Petroleum Development Oman (PDO) oilfield operations in central Oman's desert interior.
-The facility features minimal passenger processing infrastructure restricted to authorized petroleum industry personnel and contractors.
+The facility maintains minimal passenger processing infrastructure restricted to authorized petroleum industry personnel and contractors.
 Check-in procedures require company clearance with walking distance from basic terminal to aircraft approximately 40 meters across the oilfield runway.

 Passenger processing is highly controlled, requiring PDO authorization and coordination with Omani aviation authorities.
 No regular commercial service operates, with access limited to oil industry workers, technical specialists, and authorized government personnel.
 Security follows petroleum industry protocols rather than standard aviation procedures.
 The airport serves essential energy sector operations in Oman's oil-producing regions.